How do I start a computer repair business?

 Working from your home offers a more flexible schedule, less overhead (minimal inventory), and more control over what business comes your way.
 However, it may also come with a lower income potential and more difficulty in getting customers and business to come your way.

 If you choose a storefront, physical location is going to be key.
-You want a place that has easy access, in an area with a large enough customer base to attract, and preferably in a town where there are not many, if any, other businesses like yours.
+You want a place with easy access, in an area with a large enough customer base to attract, and preferably in a town with little or no competition.
 These three factors can make or break your business and should be considered with care.

 What prices are you planning to charge for your repair services?
 You want to charge prices that are both affordable for your customers but are also enough to keep your business afloat.